ccywch/crackGFW/README.md

 The rules are explained in detail in http://www.cnblogs.com/edward2013/p/5560836.html .

+## NOTE:
+* If you cannot break the GFW (e.g., cannot access to Google) for more than one day, it indicates that the server IP is blocked by GFW.
+You need to destroy the Droplets and launch a new one following the procedures above.
+* There are also some alternative VPS providers such as [Amazon EC2](http://celerysoft.github.io/2016-01-15.html), [Vultr](https://github.com/getlantern/forum/issues/5620), [Bandwagon](http://www.huizhanzhang.com/2017/05/bandwagon-one-key-shadowsocks.html), you can refer to the tutorial to set up the Shadowsocks.
+I selected Digital Ocean due to the $50 student credits.
+* Apart from Shadowsocks, you can also adopt the [ShadowsocksR](https://github.com/shadowsocksr-backup/shadowsocksr) which is a deviation of Shadowsocks and claims more robust security.

 ## TODOS:
 * Intelligent PAC tool like MEOW https://www.loyalsoldier.me/an-easy-guideline-to-fuck-the-gfw/
 * Speed up the server such as
   * http://yooooh.net/2015/10/10/ipv6-shadowsocks/
   * http://www.liwenqiao.com/p/shadowsocks-digitalocean-build/
   * https://github.com/shadowsocks/shadowsocks/wiki/Optimizing-Shadowsocks
+* Some network protocols or algorithms can speed up the Shadowsocks such as [Google BBR](https://cacm.acm.org/magazines/2017/2/212428-bbr-congestion-based-congestion-control/fulltext) or [server speeder](https://github.com/91yun/serverspeeder)

 ## Other tutorials
 * https://www.loyalsoldier.me/fuck-the-gfw-with-my-own-shadowsocks-server/